Garbage Disposal Repair

 Garbage disposals have a simple purpose.
 They shred and chop the residue from your food into bits so tiny that they can safely pass through the rest of your house’s plumbing without causing any clogs.
 However, to do this, the food you put into it needs to be small enough to make it through the processor itself.

 Though it isn’t the cause 100% of the time, the main reason garbage disposals break down frequently is because people fill it with chunks of food too big or too hard for it to chop and shred!
 At the end of your meals, make sure to throw any excessively large chunks of food away with the trash before you empty the rest of your plates.
 Otherwise, you could be in need of garbage disposal repair soon.

-Day-To-Day Garbage Disposal Fixes
+Day-To-Day Garbage Disposal Repair Tips

 There are a few problems garbage disposals commonly experience that you may be able to fix yourself!
-If your disposal isn't working, switch its power on and listen carefully.
+Suppose your disposal isn’t working, switch its power on and listen carefully.
 If you hear a humming noise, it means your disposal is trying to function but is probably clogged by something.
-For garbage disposal clogs, it's best to call Anthony Wimpey Plumbing to help sort out the issue.
+For garbage disposal clogs, it’s best to call Anthony Wimpey Plumbing to help sort out the issue.

 Is it Time to Replace Your Garbage Disposal?

 If your garbage disposal has been working hard for you for 5-7 years, and its performance is starting to slip a bit, it may be time for a replacement.
 We can inspect your disposal to help you determine whether it’s time for a new one, or if we can keep your current unit working for a while longer.

 If it is time for a new garbage disposal, we’ll help you choose a new model that’s a good fit for your usage needs and your budget.
 Plus, by getting a professional to install your new disposal, you’ll get a longer service life from it.
 We’ll even give you some helpful pointers on what you should and shouldn’t put into your disposal – and how to maintain it on a regular basis.